Etiquette

 8. Social Etiquette

-• Be friendly and encouraging to other climbers.
-Bouldering gyms are social places where climbers of all levels gather.
+- Be friendly and encouraging to other climbers.
+Climbing gyms are social places where climbers of all levels gather.
 Engage in conversations, share tips, and celebrate each other’s successes.

 1. Respect Nature and Wildlife

-• Outdoor climbing takes place in natural habitats, which should be respected.
-Avoid disturbing plants and animals, and stick to established trails and bouldering areas to minimize your impact on the environment.
+- Outdoor climbing takes place in natural habitats, which should be respected.
+Avoid disturbing plants and animals, and stick to established trails and climbing areas to minimize your impact on the environment.

 2. Leave No Trace